Carbon Footprint reporting methodology

 Electricity is provided by a wide variety of generation plants operating on individual grids all over the world.
 The greenhouse gases arising from electricity generation vary with the generation fuel (e.g., natural gas, coal, wind, sun, water) among other factors.
 Each grid's generation sources differ, and within a grid, the sources will differ over the course of a day.

 Disaggregating Google Cloud's electricity use and its resulting gross carbon footprint to specific products and customers presents a technical conundrum.
-A customer's gross footprint tracking is very complex due to the layers of shared resources called upon to serve customer compute needs.
-Developing new apportionment methodologies and assumptions (as discussed in detail below) enables Google Cloud to present customer gross footprint reports that are appropriate and representative of each customer's cloud computing use and product choices.
+Determining a customer's footprint is very complex due to the layers of shared resources called upon to serve customer compute needs.
+Developing new apportionment methodologies and assumptions (as discussed in detail below) enables Google Cloud to present customer footprint reports that are appropriate and representative of each customer's cloud computing use and product choices.

 Energy use and allocation to internal services